We hope this page provides answers to the most frequently asked questions (FAQs) we receive about funding for music therapy services at LIH.

 Yes… based on state/location and prior authorization/approval!
 Many states have programs available to assist individuals with needs related to developmental delays, neurologic impairment, etc. LIH is based out of Southwestern Wisconsin and we are very thankful to have various state programs available for our clients in Wisconsin as well as across the river in Minnesota.
 These programs often support the incorporation of music therapy services to target functional goals that are deemed therapeutic and necessary.
 These programs are coordinated by a social worker, case worker, service facilitator, consultant, or other individual whose role is to help navigate the program and provide guidance over what may or may not be allowable within the program.
 Many clients and consumers at LIH receive services through state programs such as the Children’s Long-Term Support (CLTS) Waiver, Family Support Program (FSP), IRIS, Family Care (FAMC), and the Comprehensive Community Services (CCS) program.
-In Minnesota, music therapy is an available service through programs such as the Consumer Directed Community Supports (CDCS) program and Consumer Support Grants. ***Please know that enrollment in one of these programs is not a guarantee that music therapy services will be approved or available; however, many individuals may not be aware that music therapy can be provided through these programs.
+In Minnesota, music therapy is an available service through programs such as the Consumer Directed Community Supports (CDCS) program and Consumer Support Grants.
+The best place to begin is with the care team of the individual who may be in need of services.
+Identify areas the areas of need you would like to target in music therapy and ask the care team if music therapy services could be authorized to assist in meeting or working towards these functional goals. ***Please know that enrollment in one of these programs is not a guarantee that music therapy services will be approved or available; however, many individuals may not be aware that music therapy can be provided through these programs.
 If a potential client is enrolled in one of these programs already we strongly encourage you to reach out to the assigned social worker, case manager, consultant, etc. to ask if music therapy can be added to his/her service plan.
 LIH is not able to provide services through these state programs without prior approval/authorization.

 Are there any grants or scholarships available for music therapy services?